Angleito/WalrusBlobScanner/README.md

-# Walrus Blob Reader
+# walscan

-A comprehensive tool to read Walrus blobs, identify websites, and manage storage with intelligent cleanup capabilities.
+A focused CLI tool for scanning Walrus blob storage and performing cost-aware cleanup with storage refund tracking.

 ## Features